BNSSG Training Hub

 • PCNs can, consequently, develop the role according to their particular patient population and practice needs

-How do you Employ a Mental Health Practioner?
+How do you employ a Mental Health Practitioner

 What employment models are there for Mental Health Practitioners (MHPs)?